hobrien17/realloc-adv/README.md

 C T01 => no_pair
 ```

+### Contiguous hours

+It is currently not possible to ensure tutors receive as many contiguous classes as possible - this feature is currently in development.
+For now, if contiguous hours are desired, it is reccomended that you generate multiple allocations (using the `--multi` option) and select the allocation with the most contiguous hours.

 (aside: for more accurate regex matching of three-character class codes, a regex pattern such as `^P\d\d$` (for matching all practicals in this case) should be used)